alfanick/xxcalc-rs/README.md

 * `+`, `-`, `*`, `/`, `^` operators on floating-point polynomials
 * scientific notation and negative numbers
 * polynomials representation using `x` symbol
-* solving linear equations solver using `=` operators
+* solving linear equations solver using `=` operator
 * `log(number, base)`, `log10(number)`, `bind(polynomial, x value)` built-in functions
 * `pi` and `e` constants
 * input read from stdin (can be used for piping)
-* interactive readline-like with history mode
+* interactive readline-like mode with history

 ### Installation